-What are Differential Equations?
+What are differential equations?

-The equation which involves the derivative of the variable which is dependent with respect to the independent variable is known as differential equations.
+The equation which involves the derivative of the variable which is dependent with respect to the independent variable is known as the differential equation.
 The order here is given to the highest order of the occurring derivative.
 The degree is given to the presence of the polynomial equation in the derivatives.

-What are Solutions?
+What are the solutions?

 Variable Separation Method